It’s definitely nice to be back in the kitchen and baking again! I haven’t made any macarons since I baked large batches of rose and lavender macarons

 35 g (3 Tbs) granulated sugar

-Prepare the dry ingredients: Grind the almonds and powdered sugar together in a food processor for 2 minutes, stopping once or twice to scrape down the sides.
+Prepare the dry ingredients: Grind the almonds, powdered sugar, and pumpkin pie spice together in a food processor for 2 minutes, stopping once or twice to scrape down the sides.
 Sift the mixture twice, regrinding any large pieces of almonds if necessary.

 Perform the macaronage: Gently fold the dry ingredients into the meringue in 2 to 3 portions.
 To properly fold in the ingredients (i.e., to evenly mix while deflating some of the air in the meringue), scrape the spatula along the bottom of the bowl, then bring the spatula to the top and press down into the batter.
 Check the consistency of the batter in between every few folds.
 The batter should slowly fall off the spatula in ribbons, and any peaks should flatten out in about 15 seconds.